thachck/tube.vim/README.md

 default: 0
 ```

-Set this to 1 to to enable shortcuts for the most important commands.
+Set this variable to 1 to to enable shortcuts for the most important commands:

 * `T`: Tube
 * `Tc`: TubeClear